hawkinsw/CS5138/MiniAssignmentHaUCk/docs/README.md

 ## Static vs. Dynamic Analysis

 To this point in our analysis of the HBMA, we have been doing *dynamic* analysis.
 Dynamic analysis is any analysis conducted on a program while it is executing.
 As you can imagine, performing dynamic analysis is not always easy or even possible.
 For example, if we have an executable designed to run on a computer with a processor that we cannot access (e.g., we have an Intel-based computer [x86] and the executable is built for an Arm-based computer [aarch64]), then we cannot run the program.
-What's more, if we think that the program is malicious then we would have to be very careful and we may be so worried that we do not want to run it at all.
+What's more, even if we could run the program it might not be the best idea -- if the program even *might* be  malicious then we would have to be very careful as we execute it.

-In that case we would use *static* analysis.
-That is analysis performned on a program without running it.
-In other words, we would have to analyze the program only by looking at its contents on disk.
+In these cases we would use *static* analysis, analysis performed on a program without running it.
+In other words, in static analysis we study the program only by looking at its contents on disk.
 There are a number of reasons that this analysis is more difficult than dynamic analysis.
 However, static analysis is safer and, if done right, static analysis is more powerful than dynamic analysis.

 ## Playing With a Ball of Twine

-Programs that need to display information to the user or send data over the Internet that will not change when the program is run will oftentimes *embed* those strings of text in to the program file itself.
+Programs that need to display information to the user or send the same data over the Internet *every* time that it is executed will oftentimes *embed* those data in to the program file itself.
 By looking at these strings we can usually determine something interesting about the program.
 I mean, if the program contains the string "Password:" our ears will perk up -- just why does this program need a password and what is it going to do with it?
 Analysing the strings embedded in the file that contains a program is a very straightforward, but useful, form of static analysis.

 `strings` is a program that let's us perform this analysis.
 It takes a single parameter (the path to a file containing a program) and outputs all the strings that are embedded in that program.